Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 2. The Asymmetric Split

 Two columns of unequal weight.
-Left column (typically forty percent of the viewport) carries the headline, a short paragraph, and a single text link with an underline.
-Right column (sixty percent) carries either a single product photograph, a chart, a code snippet, or a piece of generative artwork.
-The split is offset — the left column starts higher than the right, the right column extends past the bottom of the left, and there is a deliberate vertical mismatch that keeps the eye moving.
+Left column (around forty percent of the viewport) carries the headline, a short paragraph, and a single underlined text link.
+Right column (sixty percent) carries a single product photograph, a chart, a code snippet, or a piece of generative artwork.
+The split is offset — the left column starts higher, the right extends past the bottom of the left, and a deliberate vertical mismatch keeps the eye moving.

 When it works: products with a strong visual artifact.
 Design tools, hardware, photography software, agencies, anything where the right column can hold one striking image.
-Also works for technical products if the right column is an honest piece of code rather than a fake terminal.
+Also works for technical products if the right column is honest code rather than a fake terminal.

-Visual breakdown: a 12-column grid where the left column spans columns 1 to 5 and the right spans columns 7 to 12 (note the gap on column 6).
-Headline left-aligned, set in a precise sans (Söhne, Inter Display, Neue Haas Grotesk) at a moderate size (48 to 72 pixels).
-The right column is offset down by one or two grid rows from the left.
-The image or snippet on the right has no rounded corners, no shadow, no border — it sits flat on the page like a magazine inset.
+Visual breakdown: a 12-column grid where the left column spans columns 1 to 5 and the right spans 7 to 12 (note the gap on column 6).
+Headline left-aligned, in a precise sans (Söhne, Inter Display, Neue Haas Grotesk) at 48 to 72 pixels.
+The right column is offset down by one or two grid rows.
+The image or snippet has no rounded corners, no shadow, no border — it sits flat like a magazine inset.

 <section class="grid grid-cols-12 gap-8 px-12 py-24 min-h-[80vh]">